 Christian Brothers Lasallian Student Life Office consists of three integral components in a single program: faith, service, and community.
-Together, program directors of Campus Ministry, Christian Service, and Student Activities work collaboratively with students to organize, promote and present multiple student events and experiences throughout the year.
-These programs are directed from the Lasallian Student Life Office (LSLO).
+Together, the Lasallian Student Life Office works collaboratively with students to organize, promote and present multiple student events and experiences throughout the year.
+Students will be given an authentic experience of spiritual growth, an experience of service to the community, and participation in the communal and fraternal life of the school.